Quinton Lightbourne

-Quinton C. Lightbourne (born 20th April) is a former Bahamian senator for the Progressive Liberal Party currently serving as the Alternate Executive Director for the Caribbean Constituency on the Boards of the Inter-American_Development_Bank.
+Quinton C. Lightbourne (born 20 April) is a former Bahamian senator for the Progressive Liberal Party currently serving as Executive Director for the Caribbean Constituency on the Boards of the Inter-American Development Bank.
 Lightbourne has held prominent roles across the public and private sectors, including his tenure as a Senator and Chairman of The Bahamas Development Bank from 2021 to 2024.

 Early life and education

 Quinton Lightbourne was born in Nassau, Bahamas and attended the University of The Bahamas (then College of The Bahamas) where he was elected as the president of the College of The Bahamas Union of Students (COBUS).
 He also attended Lincoln University (Pennsylvania) where he received a Bachelor of Science in Finance with a minor in Accounting (Hons).
-Lightbourne was initiated as a member of Kappa Alpha Psi fraternity, Epsilon chapter.
+Lightbourne was initiated as a member of Kappa Alpha Psi fraternity through the Epsilon chapter.

 Political career

 Quinton Lightbourne was appointed as senator on October 4, 2021 by Governor General His Excellency the Most Hon.
 Sir Cornelius A. Smith acting on the advice of Prime Minister Philip Davis.
-Lighbourne resigned from the Senate during a session on October 7th, 2024, calling his tenure "one of the greatest moments of his life".
+Lighbourne resigned from the Senate during a session on October 7, 2024, calling his tenure "one of the greatest moments of his life".
 Ja'Ann Major was appointed to the Senate to fill this vacancy.